sannat17/ConferenceManager/phase1/README.md

 **PLEASE NOTE: In the event the username is not unique, the code will run, however the user will not be created.**

 ####2.2 - Using the program as a Speaker
-After opening up the program as an speaker, you will see a dropdown menu with the following options:
+After opening up the program as a speaker, you will see a dropdown menu with the following options:
 - messages
 - sign out
 - close program